We care about your privacy

 - the right to data portability (right to transfer personal data)

-- the right to be forgotten - deleting or removing your personal data.
+- the right to be forgotten - deleting or removing all of your personal data.

 Should you have any questions or request regarding your rights: please mail to [email@example.com] stating your name, address, and phone number.
 If possible, please include your file number.
 We will meet your request or contact you within four weeks.

 For complaints, you can contact in The Netherlands: ‘Autoriteit Persoonsgegevens’ (click link for the website)

 Changing our privacy statement